 Velkommen til oss!

-Language classes meet for two hours a week for 10 weeks and cost $155.
+Language classes meet for two hours a week for 10 weeks and cost $165.
 We have 3 terms during the year that start in September and end at the end of May: Fall, Winter and Spring.
-Genealogy seminars are four hours and cost $20 when you pre-register ($25 at the door).
+Genealogy seminars are four hours and cost $20.
 Cultural classes and other events vary.
-Filmaften is FREE.

 Join the Norwegian Language & Culture Program at Mindekirken on Monday, May 16, 2016 from 7 - 8 p.m. for a unique chance to hear Ambassador Hans Brattskar speak on Foreign Policy